ATLBitLab/pynostr/README.md

 dm_event.sign(private_key.hex())
 ```

-**Decrypt DMs**
+#### **Decrypt DMs**

-Note: This code assumes you first subscribed to relays and filtered for events of kind 4 where the author is your pubkey.
+Note: Code assumes you first subscribed to relays and filtered for events of kind 4 where the author is your pubkey.
 ```python
 # Initial DM
 from pynostr.encrypted_dm import EncryptedDirectMessage